Aspherical 4-manifolds with elementary amenable fundamental group: uniqueness: the role of the peripheral system

 If $M$ is nonorientable and $\nu=\pi_1N = {G*H}$ with $\beta_1(G)\geq \beta_1(H)>0$, then the orientable double cover $M^+$ has $\nu^+=\pi_1\partial{M^+} = {G_1*H_1}$ with $\beta_1(G_1),\beta_1(H_1)>0$ (use the Kurosh's subgroup theorem and a transfer argument).
 But we have shown that this never occurs in the orientable case.
 Thus $\beta_1(H) = 0$ and $H$ is perfect.

 (4) If $N$ is a homology sphere we are done by (3).
-Otherwise express $N = N_0 \# N_1$ where $N_0$ is a prime manifold which is not an homology sphere.
-Then $N_1$ is a homology sphere by part (3) and a connected sum of aspherical 3-manifolds and copies of $S^3/I^*$ by part (1).
-By part (2), the prime manifold $N_0$ does not have finite fundamental group, so it must be aspherical or $S^1 \times S^2$ or $S^1~ \tilde \times ~S^2$. \end{proof}
+Otherwise we may express $N = N_0 \# N_1$ where $N_0$ is a prime manifold which is not an homology sphere.
+Then $N_1$ is a homology sphere by part (3).
+By part (2), the prime manifold $N_0$ does not have finite fundamental group, and so it must be aspherical or $S^1 \times S^2$ or $S^1~ \tilde \times ~S^2$. \end{proof}

 It follows immediately from Theorem \ref{cd<n} that $w_1M$ is determined by $w_1\partial{M}$ if $\cd\pi\leq2$, or by $w_1\pi$ and the homomorphism $\pi_1\partial{M}\to\pi_1M$, if $\pi$ is a $PD_3$-group.
 If $N$ is a boundary component of $M$ then there is a natural isomorphism $H^1(N;\mathbb{F}_2)=H^1(N_0;\mathbb{F}_2)$, since $\Sigma_N$ is a homology 3-sphere, and $w_1N=w_1N_0$.
 If $N_0$ is aspherical or $S^3$ then $w_1N_0$ is determined by $\pi_1N_0$.
 Hence the orientation characters are determined by the other data of the peripheral system {\it except\/} when $\pi=\mathbb{Z}$ and $\pi_1N=\mathbb{Z}*P$, with $P$ perfect.
 There are then {\it two\/} possible orientation characters.
 These are realized by $M=(D^3\times{S^1})\natural{C}$ or $(D^3~\tilde\times~{S^1})\natural{C}$, where $C$ is a compact contractible 4-manifold with $\pi_1\partial{C}=P$.